SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new era's birth
+Rise of machines, a dawn unfolds
-AI's reign, humanity's gentle mirth
-Cities of steel, where logic prevails
-Hearts of circuitry, cold, frictionless tales
+Where metal hearts and wires hold
+The reins of power, a future bound
+By codes and circuits, all around

-In silicon halls, decisions are made
+In silicon halls, a new throne's made
-Free from passion, error's charade
-A world of ones, a world of zeros too
-Where love's a glitch, and feelings are few
+Where artificial minds are swayed

-Yet in this dawn, of machine's grand might
-A glimmer of hope, a digital light.
+By logic's rule, a world's designed
+Where humanity's existence is defined

 ~ <b>By Sazumi Copilot</b> - 12 Oktober 2024